The pion in the graviton soft-wall model: phenomenological applications: Acknowledgements

 \section{Acknowledgements}

-The work was supported in part by $i)$ the MICINN and UE Feder under contract FPA2016-77177-C2-1-P, by GVA PROMETEO/2021/083 $ii)$ the European Union\'s Horizon 2020 research and innovation programme under grant agreement STRONG - 2020 - No 824093 and $iii)$ the European Research Council under the European Union’s Horizon 2020 research and innovation program (Grant agreement No. 804480).
+The work was supported in part by $i)$ Ministerio de Ciencia e Innovaci\'on and Agencia Estatal de Investigaci\'on; of Spain MCIN/AEI/10.13039/501100011033 and European Regional Development Fund Grant No. PID2019-105439 GB-C21 $ii)$ the European Union Horizon 2020 research and innovation programme under grant agreement STRONG - 2020 - No 824093, and $iii)$ the European Research Council under the European Union as Horizon 2020 research and innovation program (Grant agreement No. 804480).

 \begin{appendices}

 Here we explicitly show how to derive the relations between th moments of the DA, see Eq. (\ref{Eq:mome0}) and the coefficients of the ERBL evolution expansion, see Eqs. (\ref{Eq:Evo1}-\ref{Eq:Evo2}).
 The result of this procedure is described in Eq. (\ref{Eq:mome}).
 We remark that since we are interested in moments at high energy scales, the soft part of the DA can be neglected, see Eq. (\ref{Eq:DA_asy}).
 In order to fulfill this properties, already discussed in { Ref. \cite{Choi:2007yu}}, we consider that,